sasalackovic/bash-scripts/README.md

 # bash-scripts
-Place for keeping all of my bash scripts in one place.
+Place to keep all of my bash scripts in one place.